LukiBot/Luki/README.md

 ## Built With
 Express - The web framework used

-EJS - The view manager used
+EJS - The view engine used

 Discord.JS - The library used for interacting with the Discord API